The House of the Spirits: Traditions

-Film and theatrical adaptations
+Film, theatrical and television adaptations

 In 1993, the book was adapted into a film (The House of the Spirits) by Danish director Bille August.
 The movie starred Jeremy Irons as Esteban Trueba, Meryl Streep as Clara del Valle Trueba, Winona Ryder as Blanca Trueba, Glenn Close as Férula Trueba and Antonio Banderas as Pedro Tercero García.
 While the film won some minor international awards, it was widely viewed as a critical failure.
 Two oft-cited reasons were its diffusely episodic structure and its cast of mostly Anglo-American actors in Latin American roles.
-The film was also a box office bomb, making back only $6.2 million of its $40 million budget.
+The film grossed $4.8 million in its first two weeks of release in Germany and went on to gross more than $55 million in Europe.
+In the United States and Canada, it grossed $6 million.

 A theatrical adaptation of the novel was presented at Seattle's Book-It Repertory Theatre in 2007.

 The novel has also been adapted for the theater in a version written by Caridad Svich, which was commissioned by Repertorio Espanol in New York City.
 That adaptation premiered in 2009 and received the HOLA Award for Outstanding Achievement in Playwriting from the Hispanic Organization of Latin Actors.
 Unlike the film and the previous adaptation, this version was written and performed in Spanish and has been staged in Latin American countries such as Chile and Costa Rica.
 Svich also wrote an English language version of the play which won the 2011 American Theatre Critics Association Primus Prize for its production at Denver Center Theatre Company in 2010.

 On May 23, 2018, it was announced that Hulu was developing a television series adaptation of the novel with production company FilmNation Entertainment.
 Allende is expected to serve as an executive producer on the project.
 On October 19, 2021, it was announced that Eva Longoria would star in the project.

+it was announced the television reboot will be released in 2026 by Amazon Prime Video.